Murder of Lemuel Penn: Murder

 Penn was driving home, together with two other black Reserve officers, to Washington, D.C. from Fort Benning, Georgia returning from their annual summer training camp.
-Their Chevrolet Biscayne was spotted by three white members of the United Klans of America – James Lackey, Cecil Myers and Howard Sims – who noted its D.C. license plates.
-Howard Sims – one of the killers – then said "That must be one of President Johnson's boys", evidently motivated by racial hatred.
-The Klansmen followed the car with their Chevy II with Sims saying "I'm going to kill me a nigger".
+Their Chevrolet Biscayne was spotted by three white members of the United Klans of America – James Lackey, Cecil Myers and Joseph Howard Sims – who noted its D.C. license plates.
+Sims then said "That must be one of President Johnson's boys", evidently motivated by racial hatred.
+The group followed the car with their Chevy II, with Sims saying "I'm going to kill me a nigger".
 The shooting occurred on a Broad River bridge on Georgia State Route 172 in Madison County, Georgia, near Colbert, twenty-two miles north of the city of Athens.
 Just before the highway reaches the Broad River, the Klansmen's Chevy II pulled alongside Penn's Biscayne.
-The Klansman, Cecil Myers, raised a shotgun and fired; from the back seat, Howard Sims, also a member of the Ku Klux Klan, did the same.
+Cecil Myers raised a shotgun and fired; from the back seat, Howard Sims did the same.
 Penn was killed instantly.

-Authorities quickly identified James S. Lackey, also a Klansman, and Myers and Sims as the ones who chased the trio of Army reservists.
+Authorities quickly identified Myers, Sims, and Lackey as those responsible.
 Sims and Myers were tried in state superior court but found not guilty by an all-white jury.
 Federal prosecutors eventually charged both for violating Penn's civil rights under the Civil Rights Act of 1964.
 On June 27, 1966, criminal proceedings began against Sims, Myers, Lackey, and three other local Klansmen, Herbert Guest, Denver Phillips, and George Hampton Turner.
 Two weeks later, Sims and Myers were found guilty of conspiracy charges by a federal district court jury; their four co-defendants, however, were acquitted.
-Sims and Myers were sentenced to ten years each and served about six in federal prison.
-Howard Sims was killed with a shotgun in 1981 at age 58.
+Sims and Myers were each sentenced to 10 years in prison, then the statutory maximum for the charge.
+They each served about six years.
+Howard Sims was shot and killed by flea market owner Edward U. Skinner with a shotgun during an argument on June 1, 1981, at the age of 58.
 James Lackey died at age 66 in 2002.
 Cecil Myers died in 2018 at the age of 79.

 The historical marker erected by the Georgia Historical Society, the Lemuel Penn Memorial Committee, and Colbert Grove Baptist Church at Georgia Highway 172 and Broad River Bridge on the Madison/Elbert County Border states: